slbailey/Retrovue/ARCHITECTURE.md

 - ✅ Normalize and enrich metadata
 - ✅ Track review state
 - ✅ Process content for broadcast readiness
+- ✅ Nominate content for promotion to Broadcast Domain

 #### **WHAT IT CANNOT DO**